MrCheatEugene/osubeater/README.md

 # osu! beater
-osu! beater is a tool to play osu beatmaps with note sounds
+osu! beater is a tool to play osu! beatmaps without osu client, with beatmap sounds!

 # Install
 1. Install ffplay and add it to PATH